You can request information from us under the Official Information Act 1982 and the Privacy Act 2020.

-When you make your request, make sure you include:
+When you make your personal or information request, make sure you include:

 - that you're making a request for information

-- the information you're requesting, eg, documents or information on a topic created within a stated timeframe such as January 2016 to June 2016
+- the information you're requesting, for example, documents or information on a topic created within a stated timeframe such as January 2016 to June 2016

 - your name

-- your preferred address for receiving information (postal or email)
+- your preferred address for receiving information, either postal or email

 - a daytime contact phone number